mohammadabedi1179/Turtlesim/README.md

 # Turtlesim
 ROS miniproject for Taarlab
-turtlesim to follow in your desired direction
+turtlesim to make robot follow your desired direction